 June, July, and August are the second-best times to visit Da Nang and central Vietnam, but it will be hot.

 The rain is nearly nonexistent, and the skies are clear and blue.
 But these three months are typically the year’s hottest months in Da Nang.
 Remember, this goes for Hue and Hoi An, too.
+Here’s my article comparing visiting Da Nang and Hoi An.

 In June, July, and August, expect temperatures in the mid-to-upper 90s°F (mid-to-upper 30s°C).
 The temperature decline begins in September.